The gravitational bending angle by static and spherically symmetric black holes in bumblebee gravity: Conclusion

 \section{Conclusion}

-In this paper, we computed the deflection angle of massive particles and light by black hole backgrounds in bumblebee gravity.
-We use the Ishihara method, which can be used in non asymptotically flat spacetimes when we consider the receiver viewpoint.
-We systematize the Ishihara method for its application for massive particles on section \ref{sec:level5}.
+In this paper, we computed the deflection angle of massive particles by black hole backgrounds in bumblebee gravity.
+We use the Ishihara method.
+Which can be used in non asymptotically flat spacetimes when we consider the receiver viewpoint.
+In the third section, we systematize the Ishihara method, and its application for massive particles.
 Furthermore, we analyze the influence of the bumblebee field on this deflection.
-We consider three backgrounds.
-Two of them are asymptotically flat: i) the one found by Casana \etc in reference \cite{casana2018exact}, ii) the one found by Bertolami and Páramos in Ref. \cite{bertolami}.
-The last one has an effective cosmological constant then is not asymptotically flat: iii) the one found by Maluf and Neves in Ref. \cite{ Maluf2020kgf}.
-For each background, we also investigated the deflection of massive particles in three limiting cases: a) the light deflection case ($v = 1$), b) when both the receiver and the source are very far from the lens ($bu_R \approx bu_S \approx 0$), c) when considering the null vacuum expectation value of the bumblebee field ($\lambda = 1$ or $l_B=0$).
-Let us begin with the case i).
-The deflection angle of light for the Casana background has never been obtained with the Ishihara method.
-However, The deflection angle of massive particles was studied by Ref. \cite{Li:2020dln}, and Ref. \cite{Li:2020wvn}.
-Therefore, the result with the Ishihara method was presented in Eq. \eqref{5.17} of the review section \ref{sec:level4} and is given by
+We considered two backgrounds.
+The first one was found by Bertolami and Páramos in Ref. \cite{bertolami}.
+It is asymptotically flat, and becomes the Schwarzschild solution when the bumblebee field has a null vacuum expectation value.
+The other one was found by Maluf and Neves in Ref. \cite{Maluf2020kgf}.
+It is not asymptotically flat due to an effective cosmological constant.
+For each background, we also investigated the deflection of massive particles in three limiting cases: a) the light deflection case ($v = 1$), b) when both the receiver and the source are very far from the lens ($\mathrm{b}u_R \approx \mathrm{b}u_S \approx 0$), c) when considering the null vacuum expectation value of the bumblebee field ($\lambda = 1$ or $l_B=0$).

-The expression above agrees with Ref. \cite{Li:2020wvn} and can be obtained by considering the null rotation in the result found by Ref. \cite{Li:2020dln}.
-We analyzed the equation \eqref{5.17} for a), b) and c) cases.
-In case a), in other words, when considering the deflection of light ($v=1$), the equation \eqref{5.17} becomes \eqref{4.16},